Multicell experiments for marginal treatment effect estimation of digital ads: Introduction

 Third, our paper is related to work that examines an advertiser's decision problem.
 Early work in this area sought to determine the optimal budget allocation given an aggregate advertising response model \citep{sethi1977, ha1982, simon1982, bb1988}.
 More recent work studies this problem in online advertising settings \citep{prs2017, bfpp2019, zhyzxy2019, gswznl2021}.
 However, none of these papers have causal inference in mind. \cite{wsnl2022} provides a framework to recover treatment effect parameters that account for parallel experimentation by competitors to inform an advertiser's extensive margin decision.
 A different strand of this literature connects causal inference with advertising decisions, specifically a firm's optimal bidding strategy in real-time bidding (RTB) environments \citep{lewis_wong_2018,wnc2022}.
 Neither of these papers obtain the MTE, which is unnecessary for the decision problems they study.
 With the MTE, we can solve a broader set of advertising decision problems, though our method does not account for other experimentation costs that would be relevant in RTB settings.
 Furthermore, we show how the practitioner can adopt a Bayesian decision theoretic framework in a straightforward manner to solve these problems while accounting for estimation uncertainty.

 The rest of this paper proceeds as follows.
 Section \ref{sec:setting} introduces the typical experimental design through the advertiser's decision problem and shows this design does not provide the information needed to solve this problem.
-Section \ref{sec:empirical} presents our empirical strategy that consists of a novel multi-cell experimental design, an estimation technique to recover an approximation to the MTE function, and discusses practical issues in implementing this design.
-Section \ref{sec:emp_app} uses data from Facebook advertising experiments to illustrate the benefits of our methodology relative to a direct application of \cite{bmw2017}.
+Section \ref{sec:empirical} presents our empirical strategy that consists of a novel multi-cell experimental design and an estimation technique to recover an approximation to the MTE function.
+Section \ref{sec:emp_app} uses data from Facebook advertising experiments to illustrate the benefits of our methodology.
 Section \ref{sec:implem} presents a discussion of several practical considerations and challenges when implementing our design in practice.
 Section \ref{sec:conc} concludes.